Explosions in the Sky: History

-Explosions in the Sky quickly gained a reputation for themselves among other established bands such as Lift to Experience.
+Explosions in the Sky quickly gained a reputation among other established bands such as Lift to Experience.
 Temporary Residence Limited signed the band on the strength of their demo after only half a listen; the demo was submitted by fellow Austin band The American Analog Set with a brief note saying, "This totally fucking destroys."

 They garnered a small amount of media attention with their second album, Those Who Tell the Truth Shall Die, Those Who Tell the Truth Shall Live Forever, due to rumors linking it to the September 11, 2001 attacks.
 The band denied any connection in interviews.
 The album art shows an airplane with the caption "This plane will crash tomorrow."
 There were false reports that the last track was called "This Plane Will Crash Tomorrow" and that the album was released on September 10, 2001; the concept had actually originated in 2000, and the album was officially released on September 4, 2001.
-Bassist Michael James was detained in an airport as a threat to security, and had to explain why his guitar contained the words "this plane will crash tomorrow".
+Bassist Michael James was detained in an airport as a threat to security and had to explain why his guitar contained the words "this plane will crash tomorrow".

 The band also received a considerable amount of attention playing before large audiences as the opening act of Fugazi's spring 2002 US tour in support of The Argument.

 The band released The Earth Is Not A Cold Dead Place in 2003 and this is generally considered their most famous album.
 The album has been described as a concept album and was stated by guitarist Munaf Rayani as the band's attempt at love songs.

 After being contacted by Brian Reitzell, Explosions in the Sky wrote the soundtrack for the 2004 film Friday Night Lights.
 Despite having access to rare equipment in the studio for that project, the band kept to their songwriting style in creating original material.